graded-type-theory/graded-type-theory/README.lagda.md

 * The code was refactored to use well-scoped syntax by Oskar Eriksson (2021).

-The formalization was lifted to graded modal type theory: this is the basis of the paper "A Graded Modal Type Theory with a Universe and Erasure, Formalized", Andreas Abel, Nils Anders Danielsson and Oskar Eriksson, Proceedings of the ACM on Programming Languages, Volume 7,
+The formalisation was lifted to graded modal type theory: this is the basis of the paper "A Graded Modal Type Theory with a Universe and Erasure, Formalized", Andreas Abel, Nils Anders Danielsson and Oskar Eriksson, Proceedings of the ACM on Programming Languages, Volume 7,